-In the last ten years he destroyed idolatry in Arabia; raised women from the status of a cattle to legal equity with men; effectually stopped the drunkenness and immorality which had till then disgraced the Arabs; made men in love with faith, sincerity and honest dealing; transformed tribes who had been for centuries content with ignorance into a people with the greatest thirst for knowledge; and for the first time in history made universal human brotherhood a fact and principle of common law.
-And his support and guide in all that work was the Qur’ān.
+In the last ten years he destroyed idolatry in Arabia; raised women from the status of cattle to legal equity with men; effectually stopped the drunkenness and immorality which had till then disgraced the Arabs; made men in love with faith, and sincerity and honest dealing; transformed tribes who had been for centuries content with ignorance into a people with the greatest thirst for knowledge; and for the first time in history made universal human brotherhood a fact and principle of common law.
+And his support and guidance in all that work were the Qur’ān.

 𝐓𝐡𝐞 𝐅𝐚𝐫𝐞𝐰𝐞𝐥𝐥 𝐏𝐢𝐥𝐠𝐫𝐢𝐦𝐚𝐠𝐞

 In the tenth year of the Hijrah, the Prophet Muhammad went to Makkah as a pilgrim for the last time – his “pilgrimage of farewell” as it is called – when from Mt.
 Arafat preached to an enormous throng of pilgrims.
 He reminded them of all the duties Islām enjoined upon them, and that they would one day have to meet their Lord, who would judge each one of them according to his work.

 “O People, listen well to my words, for I do not know whether, after this year, I shall ever be amongst you again.
 Therefore listen to what I am saying to you very carefully and take these words to those who could not be present here today.